Meek Mill Pleads Guilty To Misdemeanor Gun Charge, Ends 12-Year Legal Case

 "Meek free!
 I'm not on probation no more," Meek said to a cheering crowd outside of the courthouse in Philadelphia's Center City.
 "I just wanted to come up here and thank all the supporters, because I know y'all probably have family members in jail or people going through the same thing as me.
 I will continue to do what I do with the reform movement and help the people that help me."

 For years, Meek, now 32, clashed with a Philadelphia trial judge Genece Brinkley, who oversaw his case and accused the rapper of not following the rules of his probation, prompting Brinkley to repeatedly scold Mill.
-In Nov.
-2017, Brinkley sentenced Meek to two-to-four years in state prison over probation violations involving riding a dirt bike in New York and his involvement in an alleged scuffle in the St. Louis airport.
+In November 2017, Brinkley sentenced Meek to two-to-four years in state prison over probation violations involving riding a dirt bike in New York and his role in an alleged scuffle in the St. Louis airport.
 This decision turned Meek's case into a lightning rod for criminal justice reform.

 While behind bars, celebrity backers of Meek, including Jay-Z, T.I. and Kevin Hart, wrote high-profile op-eds, addressed supporters at rallies and voiced support on social media to highlight what they see as an unjust sentence emblematic of systemic inequities in America's prison system.
 Meek, who grew up in Strawberry Mansion, North Philadelphia, also had the support of many Philadelphians throughout his legal saga.
 During his dozens of court hearings, neighborhood friends and fans would pack the courtroom in support of his release.